yezhuoyang/QuantumLab/README.md

 qc.append(subqc,[1,2])
 ```

-Visualization is a good way to debug your circuit interactively.
-Qiskit has implemented a built-in method draw for visualization:
+Visualization is a useful way to debug your circuit interactively.
+Qiskit provides a built-in draw method:

 ```python
 qc.draw('mpl')
 ```

-Sometimes you may want to store the figure to your local computer, to do that, pass another parameter filename to the draw method:
+To save the diagram as an image file, include a filename:

 ```python
 qc.draw('mpl',filename='filename.png')